LukasGrebe/ha-addons/ebusd/DOCS.md

-# Home Assistant Add-on: Example add-on
+# Home Assistant Add-on: eBUSd

 This is to run [ebusd](http://ebusd.eu) as supervisor addon (docker container) in Home Assistant OS.